-Nevada’s Education Savings Accounts (ESA) program provides parents funds to pay for a variety of educational services for their children, including private school tuition, distance learning programs, tutoring, curriculum, therapy, post-secondary educational institutions in Nevada and other defined educational services.
-Funds remaining in the account at the end of a school year may be rolled over to the next school year.
+Nevada’s Education Savings Accounts (ESA) program provides parents funds to pay for a variety of educational services for their children, including private school tuition, distance learning programs, tutoring, curriculum, therapy, dual enrollment classes and other defined educational services.

 For students with special needs or those that live in families with incomes up to 100 percent of the free and reduced-price lunch program ($44,955 for a family of four in 2016–17), annual account payments may be worth 100 percent of the statewide average basic support per pupil ($5,710 in 2015–16).
 For all other students, annual account payments may be worth 90 percent of the statewide average basic support per pupil ($5,139 in 2015–16).

 Students qualify if they attended a Nevada public school for at least 100 days immediately prior to establishing an ESA.
 Additionally, children of active duty military members and those under 7 years old qualify immediately.